Kenna’s Kabin is an environmentally themed interactive play area inside the...Read Article

-Registration is now open for the 2020-2021 season!
+Registration is FULL for the 2020-2021 school year.

-This is a bimonthly drop-off program, which meets from Tuesday September 8th, 2020 to Thursday, December 17th, for a total of 8 classes.
+This is a bimonthly drop-off program, which meets from Tuesday January 12, 2021 to Thursday, May 13th, for a total of 10 classes.
 Class times are 9 – 11am or 1 – 3pm.
 The classes are designed for students ages 5 to 12.
 Classes will vary topics based on season and will be outdoors.
 This program is designed to supplement science curriculum and will be taught by knowledgeable naturalists and volunteers.
 Ages 9-12 meet on Tuesdays and ages 5-8 meet on Thursdays.

 We do accept payment from virtual schools.
 If you have a student enrolled in a Virtual Academy, you will receive an invoice which you are responsible for submitting to the school.
 When registering please select the pay by check or virtual academy option.

 Bundle up and come out to learn all about the science of snow.
 Create snow sculptures, make snow paintings and learn how to make a snowflake to bring home.
 We’ll also explore how and why it snows as we try to predict the next snowfall.
 If no snow is present, we’ll explore winter phenomenon such as ice and animal insulation.

 Winter Survival and Animal Homes